Learn with us in Israel-Palestine

 Freedom

 Extend believes in a future of mutual freedom for both Palestinians and Israelis.
-While not all our partners share the exact same vision for that future, all believe that Israel’s military occupation of the Palestinian territories is morally unsustainable and we are at the forefront of advocating for a future of mutual self-determination, either through two states, one state, or a confederation.
+We oppose Israel’s occupation and apartheid policies and advocate for a future of mutual self-determination for Palestinians and Israelis.
 We welcome people of all beliefs onto our programs to learn about these visions for a more just future.

 Expertise

-Since 2013, Extend has emerged as the leading organization introducing young American Jews to human rights realities in Israel–Palestine.
-Extend empowers emerging leaders by introducing them to Israeli and Palestinian political, civil society, and human rights leaders working to end Israel’s occupation of the Palestinian territories and create a future of mutual freedom for both Palestinians and Israelis.
-Our programs are designed to offer participants the knowledge, confidence, and moral urgency to advocate for change.
-Extend has been called “the most thought-provoking days of my year,” and featured in Haaretz, the Forward, and at the United Nations.
-Extend also offers educational programs to synagogue delegations, foundation staff or boards, family trips, and private parties.
+Since 2013, Extend has introduced 1,200+ program participants to on-the-ground civil society and human rights leaders working to create a future of mutual freedom for Palestinians and Israelis.
+Our programs are designed to offer participants the knowledge, relationships, and moral urgency to advocate for a just future.
+Extend has been featured in the New York Times, on MSNBC and CNN and at the United Nations, and called “the most thought-provoking days of my year.
+Extend offers educational programs to synagogue delegations, foundation staff or boards, family trips, and private parties.

 Our Story